jeremysb1/common_questions/README.md

-# common_questions
+# Common Interview Questions

-Practicing some common interview questions.
-The answers are implemented in JavaScript, but will later be implemented in Python and C++.
+These are answers to common interview questions implemented in JavaScript.